© Crown copyright 2017

 - buy from an unapproved wholesaler (applicable to all trade buyers, including wholesalers buying from other wholesalers who are not approved)

 Wholesale businesses that commenced trading on or before 31 March 2016 had until 31 March 2016 to submit their application for approval.
 Providing you submitted your application by this date, you won’t be considered to be trading without approval unless your application is refused and you continue to trade.

 HMRC will look at each individual case to assess whether the criminal or civil routes are appropriate.
 A criminal offence may not always be a proportionate response.
 HMRC will consider application of a behavioural penalty where they consider a criminal prosecution is not appropriate.

 HMRC will work with you to find out why this has happened.
-HMRC refer to this as ‘behaviour’.
+HMRC refers to this as ‘behaviour’.
 The type of behaviour will affect the amount of the penalty.
 The different types of behaviour are: